telliott99/MyMath2/vectors/vectors-planes.rst

     \frac{x}{\sqrt{3}} + \frac{y}{\sqrt{3}} + \frac{z}{\sqrt{3}} = \frac{1}{\sqrt{3}}

 It's the same plane.

-But now this :math:`d` *is* the distance from the origin to the plane.
+If the equation of the plane is written with a *unit* normal vector, then :math:`d` is the distance from the origin to the plane.